 Window Replacement Cost in Marietta: What to Expect in 2026

-In Marietta, GA, the typical window replacement cost project costs $6,300–$15,120 (for 12 windows (installed)).
-Marietta is near the national average, tracking closely with the broader regional market.
+In Marietta, GA, the typical window replacement cost project costs $5,640–$16,920 (for 12 windows (installed)).
+With a humid subtropical climate, Marietta is below the national average, making it one of the more competitive markets for this work in the region.

 In Marietta's market, double-pane vinyl windows are the practical standard — they balance upfront cost, performance, and contractor availability.
 Energy Star certified products for the Northern or Southern Zone are the appropriate baseline.
 Federal tax credits of up to $600/year for qualifying windows are available through 2032 under the Inflation Reduction Act.